Cookies disclaimer

 The Principles of Mastic Asphalt Tanking

-The purpose of tanking is to prevent the penetration of ground or subsoil water.
+The purpose of mastic asphalt tanking systems is to prevent the penetration of ground or subsoil water.
 A basement consistently receives pressure from ground water.
 The degree of pressure exerted will depend upon the maximum water table level and how deep the basement goes beneath the water level.
 When planning to tank a basement it is best to assume the head of the ground water is developed from ground level all the way down to the deepest point of the basement.
 The reason for this is to allow for seasonal fluctuations in the water table.

 kN/sqm = 9.8 x metres below the water level